Prajwal5180/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

 2. On the **Overview (1)** blade notes that it now provides a unified view into the security posture and includes multiple independent cloud security pillars such as **Security posture, Regulatory compliance, Workload protections, Firewall Manager, Inventory, and Information Protection (preview) (2)**.
 Each of these pillars also has its own dedicated dashboard allowing deeper insights and actions around that vertical, providing easy access and better visibility for security professionals.

-   > **Info**: Microsoft Defender for Cloud takes time to populate information such as secure score, compliance, recommendations, etc. after enabling the services and enrolling the servers to Microsoft Defender for Cloud.
+   > **Info**: Microsoft Defender for Cloud takes time to populate information such as secure score, compliance, recommendations, etc. after enabling the services and enrolling the servers in Microsoft Defender for Cloud.

    ![Microsoft Defender for Cloud Snapshot](../images/M1-T1-S1.png)

-3. Note that  the **top menu** bar allows to view and filter subscriptions by selecting the **Subscriptions** button.
-In this lab we will use only one but selecting different/additional subscriptions will adjust the interface to reflect the security posture for the selected subscriptions.
+3. Note that the **top menu** bar allows you to view and filter subscriptions by selecting the **Subscriptions** button.
+In this lab, we will use only one but selecting different/additional subscriptions will adjust the interface to reflect the security posture of the selected subscriptions.

    ![Microsoft Defender for Cloud Snapshot](../images/M1-T1-S2.png)